James-S-Santangelo/paper-rcourse/paper.md

 # Description and eligibility

-We present a stand-alone module designed for simultaneously teaching statistical skills and programming skills in a participatory live-coding format to upper year undergraduate biology students.
+We present an open source course module designed for simultaneously teaching statistical and programming skills in a participatory live-coding format targeting but not limited to upper year undergraduate biology students.
 Our module has 16 primarily self-contained lectures with topics ranging from data cleaning, manipulation, and visualization, to the statistical analysis of biological data and reproducibility through GitHub.
-Our module additionally includes eight assignments that were distributed to students throughout the term to assess learning and understanding of course material.
+Our module additionally includes eight assignments that were distributed to students throughout the term to assess learning and understanding of the course material.
 All materials were developed and taught using R Markdown, although no prior knowledge of the R programming language is assumed prior to taking the course.
-Course content is licensed under the CC-BY 4.0 licence while code is licensed under MIT.
+Course content is licensed under the CC-BY 4.0 license while code is licensed under MIT.
 The open-source and stand-alone nature of our computational and statistical learning module makes this material ideally suited to adoption by other instructors and an excellent contribution to JOSE.